eleksaggr/vsut-python/README.md

 python runner.py [--format=table] module.TestClass module1.TestClass1 ...
 ```
 The `--format` argument is optional and specifies the method of formatting the output.
 Available methods are `table` and `csv`, with `table` being the default.

-NOTE: The separator for the CSV output can not be specified at the moment.
-It is always ','.
+The separator for the csv-data can be specified with the parameter `--separator`.

+**NOTE**: Some characters require escaping with `\`, as they are special characters.
 #### Output as Table
 Output as a table can look like this for example:
 ```